adriensieg/agentic-maintenance-auth0-hackaton/README.md

 OpenAI's MCP integration uses OAuth 2.1 **without OpenID Connect**.
 No `ID token` is issued.
 No sub `claim`.
 No `user profile`. **The human is invisible at the protocol level**.
 Your MCP server receives a **legitimate**, **cryptographically valid token** — and has **no idea whose Uber account to charge**.

-#### Break 2 — our MCP server has no standing with Uber
+### Break 2 — Our MCP server cannot act on external APIs without user-specific authorization

-Even if you resolve the user's identity, your MCP server **cannot call Uber's API on their behalf without a user-scoped Uber OAuth token** — one that was issued specifically because that user went through Uber's own consent screen and explicitly authorized your application to book rides on their account.
+Even if a user's identity is resolved, our MCP server cannot perform actions on an external service on the user's behalf without a user-specific access token — one explicitly issued after the user has gone through that service’s consent flow and granted permission for your application to act on their account.

-That token does not exist automatically.
-It must be obtained, stored securely, refreshed before expiry, and retrieved at request time — for every individual user, independently.
+These tokens are not automatically available.
+They must be obtained per user, stored securely, refreshed before expiration, and retrieved at the moment of request.

-If it is missing, expired, or stored incorrectly, the ride cannot be booked regardless of how well Boundary 1 is configured.
+If the token is missing, expired, or handled incorrectly, the action cannot be completed, no matter how well internal identity or authentication boundaries are configured.
-The Auth0 JWT from Boundary 1 and the Uber OAuth token from Boundary 2 are issued by different authorization servers, scoped to different resources, and govern completely different trust relationships.
-They cannot substitute for each other.
+Tokens issued by different authorization servers are scoped to different resources and govern distinct trust relationships.
+They are not interchangeable.

-#### Break 3 — A financial transaction requires explicit user confirmation
+### Break 3 — Financial transactions require explicit user confirmation

-Fare estimates and ETA lookups are low-risk reads.
-Actually booking a ride — triggering a real financial transaction against a real payment method — is a different category of action entirely.
-Silent background authorization is insufficient and, depending on jurisdiction, potentially non-compliant.
+Low-risk queries like reading estimates or checking availability can often be done without user interaction.
+Performing actions that trigger real financial transactions, however, is fundamentally different.
+Background authorization is insufficient and may be legally non-compliant in certain jurisdictions.

-The user must confirm the specific transaction, on a separate channel, in a way that is auditable and non-repudiable.
-This confirmation must happen without breaking the conversational flow inside ChatGPT and without requiring the user to open another app.
+The user must explicitly confirm each transaction, through a separate, auditable, and non-repudiable channel.
+This confirmation should occur without breaking the conversational flow or requiring the user to leave the interface.

 # The solution
 You can try the Maintenance Agent out here - https://mistralai.devailab.work/mcp.